 4.2 Regional overview

-Describe the general baseline environmental conditions of the site and impact area, in accordance with the Standardon baseline data collection, including but not limited to the physical, chemical and geological oceanographic setting as well as known or suspected Underwater Cultural Heritage within a broader regional context and in accordance with the applicable Regional Environmental Management Plan.
+Describe the general baseline environmental conditions of the site and impact area, in accordance with the Standard and Guideline on baseline data collection, including but not limited to the physical, chemical and geological oceanographic setting [] within a broader regional context and [taking into account] [] the applicable Regional Environmental Management Plan.
 This should be a brief section that includes a map.
-While intangible cultural heritage may not lend itself to a map, known intangible human connections to the area should also be acknowledged.
 A more detailed site-specific and impact area description will be provided in accordance with the sections below.

 4.3 Studies completed

-Describe any prior research/Exploration studies (including methods used for completing the studies based on Best Available Techniques, including surveys of the seabed for Underwater Cultural Heritage that could provide relevant information for this Environmental Impact Statement.
+Describe any prior research/Exploration studies (including methods used for completing the studies based on Best Available Science using Best Available [Germany] Techniques that could provide relevant information for this Environmental Impact Statement.
 This research should be detailed in the appendices or in reports attached to the appendices.

 4.4 Meteorology and air quality

-Provide a general overview of the local meteorology (e.g., wind directions and speeds, seasonal patterns and variability).
+Provide a general [] [Characterization of the local meteorology (e.g., wind directions and speeds, seasonal [and interannual] patterns and variability).
 Provide description of air quality, including chemical characteristics.
-This section may be most relevant to surface operations.
+This section may be most relevant to surface operations and the general risk assessment.

 4.5 Geological properties and habitat classification

 Provide a baseline description of the nature and extent of the mineral resource and bedrock within a broader geological context.
-Describe the geological petrographic and geomorphological setting of thesite, including sea floor mapping (bathymetry and backscatter), high-resolution sub-bottom profiling, and sedimentation rates, and refer to submarine features such as hydrothermal vents, seamounts abyssal hills and canyons as appropriate.
+Describe the geological petrographic and geomorphological setting of the mining sites, the impact areas, and the designated preservation reference zones (PRZs) including sea floor mapping (bathymetry and backscatter), high-resolution sub-bottom profiling, and sedimentation rates, and refer to submarine features such as hydrothermal vents, seamounts abyssal hills and canyons as appropriate.

-Provide habitat classification using an appropriate system as prescribed in the relevant Standardor Regional Environmental Management Plan.
+Provide habitat classification using an appropriate system as prescribed in the relevant Standard [and taking into consideration the] [] Regional Environmental Management Plan.
 4.6 Oceanographic setting

-Provide a description of oceanographic aspects including but not limited to thermohaline conditions, optical properties and turbidity, currents regime, tides, waves, turbulence, and oceanographic fronts, eddies and climate change projections, including spatial variation at and above the site.
-Seasonal variability is an important element.
-Detail is required on the regional setting, as well as the specific mining site and impact area, and should include changes in physical conditions and processes according to depth and horizontal distance from the proposed mine site to boundaries of the Impact Area Climate change projections should also be included.
+Provide a description of oceanographic aspects including but not limited to thermohaline conditions, optical properties and turbidity, [surface, mid-water and bottom] currents regime, tides, waves, turbulence, and oceanographic fronts, eddies and climate change projections, including spatial variation at and above the site.
+Seasonal and longer-term variability is an important element.
+Detail is required on the regional setting, as well as the specific mining site and impact area, and the designated Preservation Reference Zones (PRZs), and should include changes in physical conditions and processes according to depth and horizontal distance from the proposed mine site to boundaries of the Impact Area.
+[For activities conducted in areas of seamount chains, hydrothermal vent fields, trenches and canyons or other areas with complex bathymetry, oceanographic currents will be influence by topographic forcing and will require a more detailed oceanographic assessment, including targeted sampling programs, to determine the impact area.]
+Climate change projections should also be included.

 4.7 Chemical oceanographic setting

-Provide a description of water mass characteristics at the site and above the site at various depths of the water column, including the structure and development of the oxygen minimum zone in particular near the sea floor (up to 200m above bottom), that includes nutrients, particle loads, temperature and dissolved gas profiles, vent-fluid characteristics if applicable, turbidity, etc.
+Provide a description of water mass characteristics at the mining sites, the impact areas, and the designated Preservation Reference Zones (PRZs) and above the sites at various depths of the water column, including the structure and development of the oxygen minimum zone in particular near the sea floor (up to 200m above bottom), that includes nutrients, particle loads, temperature and dissolved gas profiles, vent-fluid characteristics if applicable, turbidity, etc.